EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 • The assessment reports demonstrate SEN that cannot be met through school SEN support alone

-• The LA's assertion that school can meet needs is not supported by the school's own evidence
+• The local authority's assertion that school can meet needs is not supported by the school's own evidence

 • The assessment was incomplete — key professionals were not consulted